Averett University: History

-The school was chartered in 1859 as Union Female College and became affiliated with the Baptist General Association of Virginia in 1910.
-The school's name was changed to Averett College and received accreditation as a junior college in 1917.
+The school was chartered in 1859 as "Union Female College" and became affiliated with the Baptist General Association of Virginia in 1910.
+The school's name was changed to "Averett College" and received accreditation as a junior college in 1917.
 Accreditation by the Southern Association of Colleges and Schools followed in 1928.
 Averett became a coeducational four-year college in 1969 and offered its first graduate programs in the 1980s.
 The school changed its name to Averett University in 2001.

 In 2005, the Baptist General Association of Virginia dissolved their ties with Averett after the university abandoned Baptist positions on homosexuality.
 In November 2011, the Baptist General Association of Virginia voted to restore the association's relationship with Averett University.

-Admissions

-In 2011, 54% of applicants were admitted.
-Applications are accepted on a rolling basis.

 Academics

-Averett offers associate and bachelor's degree programs in approximately 30 majors.
-There are also two master's degree programs available: Master of Education degree and a Master of Business Administration degree.
-The student-to-faculty ratio is 14:1.
+Averett University offers associate and bachelor's degree programs in approximately 25 majors.
+There are also two master's degree programs available: a Master of Education degree and a Master of Business Administration degree.
+The student-to-faculty ratio is 12:1.

+Undergraduate admissions

+In 2023, the university accepted 76% of applicants to undergraduate programs, with those admitted having an average 3.07 GPA.
+Averett University is standardized test optional and applicants do not have to submit either SAT or ACT scores.
+Of applicants, only 3–4% submitted scores.

+Flight School

+Averett University has a Bachelor of Science in Aerospace Management degree with two concentration options: Aviation Business and Flight Operations.
+Also available is a joint Aerospace Management/Criminal Justice bachelors degree.
+The university has a FAA-approved Part 141 Pilot School with flight operations conducted out of the Danville Regional Airport (KDAN) that is close to campus.

+Rankings

+For 2025, U.S. News & World Report ranked Averett University #76 out of 132 Regional Universities South, #28 in Best Value Schools, and #45 in Top Performers on Social Mobility.<#570 in Nursing (tie).

 Campus

 Averett's main campus is a 19 acre campus on West Main Street in Danville.
 The 70 acre North Campus Athletic Center and Averett Flight Center at Danville Regional Airport are also in Danville.
-The 100 acre Equestrian Center in Pelham, NC lies just across the Virginia-North Carolina border.
+The 100 acre Equestrian Center in Pelham, North Carolina, lies just across the Virginia–North Carolina border.

-Averett's adult education program, Graduate and Professional Studies (GPS), has campus centers in Danville, Richmond and Tidewater.
+Averett's adult education program, Graduate and Professional Studies (GPS), has campus centers in Danville, Richmond, and Tidewater.
 GPS classes are offered at 12 locations around Virginia.